Commitment + Clinical Leadership = Better Outcomes

 Should you worry about brain freeze?

 Because brain freeze headaches usually last only five minutes, they usually aren’t a cause for concern.
-Most people recover fairly quickly and then go back to eating their delicious, cold ice cream.
+Most people recover fairly quickly and then go back to eating their delicious food.

-However, if your head hurts for a prolonged period after eating something cold, consult a doctor.
+However, if your head hurts for a prolonged period after eating a cold treat, consult a doctor.

 Sources